ReemZohar/MeMail/README.md

   - `DELETE <url>` – Remove from blacklist
 - All blacklist functionality in the Node server delegates to this system

+The Node service assumes the C++ server is listening on localhost:<PORT> and that the port matches the one configured in blacklistService.js.
+You must launch the C++ server before running the Node backend.
 ---

 ## Running Instructions